 Between 2015 and 2018, Burnstein was employed by Sony Pictures as a technical and script consultant for the Hollywood movie White Boy Rick starring Matthew McConaughey.
 The screenplay for the film was partially sourced from his newspaper articles on the case the movie was based on.
 He has consulted for other film and TV projects at the Discovery Channel, NatGeo, BET, HBO and Starz as well as for Eminem’s Shady Entertainment and John Legend’s Get Lifted production house shingle.
 In 2019, he consulted for Sony Classic’s The Traitor, an Italian film put forth as the country’s Academy Award entrant for Best Foreign Film.
 Burnstein is also a frequent public speaker, giving talks around the United States on mob and true-crime history.
 He is currently working on two scripted television projects in Hollywood, one with Sylvester Stallone and the other with the producers-writers of the hit Netflix show Ozark.

-Lieutenant Jeff Clark is a 3rd generation Las Vegas native who has been with the Las Vegas Metropolitan Police Department for over 15 years.
-Clark currently serves as the Lieutenant of LVMPD’s K-9 Section, the country’s oldest and longest running K-9 unit.
+Prior to his current assignment, Clark was the Lieutenant of LVMPD’s K-9 Section, the country’s oldest and longest running K-9 unit.
 Prior to that, he was the sergeant in the Office of Public Information, where he served a pivotal role in pushing out information during high-profile incidents.

 In his time with Metro, Clark has worked as a Field Training Officer, an Organized Crime Detective and a Field Training Sergeant.